How to delete orders In Magento 2?

 Option 2: Use SQL Queries To Delete All Orders

-Using the same command line from PhpMyAdmin, you can also utilize SQL queries to delete orders from the database.
+If you want to delete all orders in Magento 2, you can use SQL commands directly through PhpMyAdmin.
 It should be noted that you cannot delete individual orders using this method.

 Here’s the syntax: